LinerSu/nyu-pl-sum19-rec/Class 07/README.md

 ```
 ?- [file_name].
 ```
 This will state all clauses you defined into database.
+When you are done, type `halt.` to exit the Prolog interpreter.

 ## Data types
 Prolog is dynamically typed.
 It only contains one single datatype --- term.